vmwhoami/catalogue-of-statistics/README.md

 ### Live Demo

-Open [this link](https://bookstoremilestone5.herokuapp.com/) to view it on heroku.
+Open [this link](https://catalogue-of-statisctics.netlify.app/) to view it live.

 ## Available Scripts